Peer-Reviewed Publications

 Li, Z. 2023.
 "The Cost of Doing Politics: How Partisanship and Public Opinion Shape Corporate Influence by Jane L. Sumner."
 Political Science Quarterly 138(2): 321–323.

-Li, Z. and R. W. DiSalvo.
-2022.
+Li, Z., & DiSalvo, R. W. 2022.
 "Will Big Business Protect Democracy?"
 UC Institute of Global Conflict & Cooperation's Political Violence at a Glance Magazine, Nov 9.

 Li, Z., & DiSalvo, R. W. 2022.
 "Stakeholder Activism Can Have a Big Influence on Corporate Political Donations."
 UC LSE USAPP United States Politics and Policy Blog, Dec 2.